Influship

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (fetch), resource (Instagram post-page data), and scope (bounded list of shortcodes).
-It distinguishes from siblings like get_instagram_post (singular) and get_instagram_post_transcripts (transcripts).
+The description clearly states a specific verb (fetch), resource (raw Instagram post-page data), and input scope (bounded list of shortcodes).
+It distinguishes itself from siblings like get_instagram_post by emphasizing the plural 'posts' and the 'raw API' nature, making its batch purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.